scottystephens/stratifi/docs/archive/ACCOUNT_CREATION_AND_METADATA.md

 ## Overview

-This guide documents the production-level implementation of account creation, deduplication, and connection metadata tracking in Stratifi.
+This guide documents the production-level implementation of account creation, deduplication, and connection metadata tracking in Stratiri.
 This implementation follows industry best practices for data integrity, performance, and user experience.

 ---